July 1, 2015 proved to be an historic date for Georgia’s children with autism, their families, and providers of applied behavior analysis (ABA).

 Exam Requirements

-After you completed the required practicum, you must apply to and receive authorization from the BACB to take the BCBA® national exam.
+After you completed the required practicum, you’ll need to apply to the BACB to qualify to take the BCBA® certification exam.

 The BCBA® exam is administered by Pearson VUE.
 You must take the exam at one of the Pearson VUE testing centers located throughout the U.S.